Writers' Union of the USSR. Great Soviet Encyclopedia - Union of Writers of the USSR Maxim Gorky, first chairman of the Union of Writers

 Union of Writers of the USSR- organization of professional writers of the USSR.

-Organization of the joint venture of the USSR
+Organization of the USSR SP

-Under the jurisdiction of the Board of the Writers' Union of the USSR was the publishing house "Soviet Writer", Literary Consultation for Beginning Authors, the All-Union Bureau of Propaganda of Fiction, the Central House of Writers.
-A. A. Fadeev in Moscow and others.
+The board of the USSR Union of Writers was in charge of the publishing house "Soviet Writer", Literary consultation for beginning authors, the All-Union Bureau for the Promotion of Fiction, the Central House of Writers named after.
+A. A. Fadeeva in Moscow, etc.

 Membership